IroniumStudios/LunarWolf-Browser/README.md

 # Features

-- **lunarwolf Shield** - Browse the web without any ads and don't let websites to track you.
-Thanks to the lunarwolf Shield powered by [Cliqz](https://github.com/cliqz-oss/adblocker), websites can load even 8 times faster! --NOTE: this feature is currently not working properly and i am working to fix it.
+- **LunarWolf Shield** - Browse the web without any ads and don't let websites to track you.
+Thanks to the LunarWolf Shield powered by [Cliqz](https://github.com/cliqz-oss/adblocker), websites can load even 8 times faster! --NOTE: this feature is currently not working properly and i am working to fix it.
 - **Chromium without Google services and low resources usage** - Since lunarwolf uses Electron under the hood which is based on only several and the most important Chromium components, it's not bloated with redundant Google tracking services and others.
 - **Fast and fluent UI** - The animations are really smooth and their timings are perfectly balanced.
 - **Highly customizable new tab page** - Customize almost an every aspect of the new tab page!
-- **Customizable browser UI** - Choose whether lunarwolf should have compact or normal UI.
+- **Customizable browser UI** - Choose whether LunarWolf should have compact or normal UI.
 - **Tab groups** - Easily group tabs, so it's hard to get lost.
 - **Scrollable tabs**
-- **lunarwolf supports Chrome extensions** - so far, only a select few extensions work properly, partly to do with the electron extension support in WebContentsView
+- **LunarWolf supports Chrome extensions** - so far, only a select few extensions work properly, partly to do with the electron extension support in WebContentsView

 ## Other basic features